CeciliaSwe/portfolio-3rd/README.md

         - Result: The user can choose the option "Status" which prints a tabulated data to the terminal, giving an overview of the available data from the worksheet.
 The option "Update" also prints tabulated data based on user's preferred filter.

 ## Application Testing

+For testing, print statements were used heavily during the coding of the application.
+Once finished, every paths was navigated to ensure they gave the expected result and validation of each user input was working.

 - The menu input option checks for valid user input and prompts the user to input a valid choice if one is not entered:
     - Invalid number chosen:
     ![Invalid Data]()